How to choose low-allergenic protein treats for your dog

 | Dear Deer Delicious Snacks Series - Venison Jerky Snacks | Single venison | Novel protein, hypoallergenic dog treats |

-| SWISSCOWERS® Swiss-made Creamy Cheese Grains | Made with 100% natural Swiss milk | Protein and calcium-rich, lactose-free, gluten-free snack |
+| SWISSCOWERS® Swiss-made Creamy Cheese Bits | Made with 100% natural Swiss milk | Protein- and calcium-rich, lactose-free, gluten-free snacks |

-| Fish4Dogs - Salmon Sticks 100% Salmon Sticks | 100% salmon | Salmon sticks are made from salmon and skin, a hypoallergenic snack |
+| Fish4Dogs - Salmon Sticks 100% Salmon Sticks | 100% Salmon | Salmon sticks are made from salmon and fish skin, a low-allergen snack. |

-| Sunday Pets Freeze-Dried Snacks | Made with 100% New Zealand meat | Grain-free natural snacks, gluten-free |
+| Sunday Pets Freeze-dried Snacks | Made with 100% New Zealand meat | Grain-free natural snacks, gluten-free |

-| Kōrure Pets - New Zealand frozen dehydrated snacks | Made with 100% New Zealand meat | Snacks with a variety of meat options, snacks for dogs with allergies |
+| Kōrure Pets - New Zealand Frozen Dehydrated Snacks | Made with 100% New Zealand meat | Snacks with various meat options, snacks for dogs with allergies |

-Exclusion + restimulation test
+Exclusion + Restimulation Test